A Little About Podiatry

 WHAT SKILLS DO A PODIATRIST HAVE?

-During the 3yr Bsc podiatry course students are educated with the following skills:
+During the 4 year BSc (Hons) degree podiatry course students are educated with the following skills:

 - The identification and treatment of all common skin lesions and nail pathologies.